AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 DROP DATABASE test_drop;
 ```

-Your "test_drop" schema including the "test" table is _permanently deleted without any warning message_ when you execute the above command.
+Your "test*drop" schema including the "test" table is permanently deleted without any warning message* when you execute the above command.

-!!! warning
+!!! danger

        DROP DATABASE command deletes the database and all its tables and data.
 It will delete the specified object _permanently_, so use it with caution.